apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `send_buffer_size` : Sets the size of the internal socket send buffer.
    Defaults to 65536 (64k)

+* `keep_alive` : Enable or disable the SO_KEEPALIVE socket option.
+   Defaults to true.

 * `traffic_class` : Sets traffic class or type-of-service octet in the IP header for packets sent from the transport.
 Defaults to `8` which means the traffic should be optimized for throughput.